pawanmsr/n-methods/README.md

 Fun
 ---

-TODO: add (possibly funny) comic strip (maybe interactive and with links) about a Padawan that desires to be a Master.
-Add the one with Wolf, Tortoise and Cat sitting beside the window discussing differences and while the wolf tries to come up with a solution.
+TODO: add (possibly funny) comic strip ~(maybe interactive and with links)~ about a Padawan that desires to be a Master.
+Add the one with Wolf, Tortoise and Cat sitting beside the window discussing differences in philosophy, while the wolf tries to come up with a solution.

+- [x] Script.
+- [ ] Avoid watermark.
+Budget a limited license.
+- [ ] Draw characters and ambience.
+- [ ] Export.

 >
 > Tried and failed?
 Try again, fail better.